-- 7. Do TWO of the following: Option D can be completed at Eagle's Camp - Visit a place that is listed as a National Historic Landmark or that is on the National Register of Historic Places.
-Tell your counselor what you learned about the landmark or site and what you found interesting about it. - Tour your state capitol building or the U.S. Capitol.
-Tell your counselor what you learned about the capitol, its function, and the history. - c.
+- 7. Do TWO of the following: Option D can be completed at Eagle's - a.
+Visit a place that is listed as a National Historic Landmark or that is on the National Historic Places.
+Tell your counselor what you learned about the landmark or site and found interesting about it. - b.
+Tour your state capitol building or the U.S. Capitol.
+Tell your counselor what you learned the capitol, its function, and the history. - c.
 Tour a federal facility.
-Explain to your counselor what you saw there and what you learned about its function in the local community and how it serves this nation. - d.
+Explain to your counselor what you saw there and what you learned its function in the local community and how it serves this - d.
 Choose a national monument that interests you.
-Using books, brochures, the internet (with your parent's permission), and other resources, find out more about the monument.
-Tell your counselor what you learned, and explain why the monument is important to this country's citizens. - 8.
+Using books, brochures, the internet (with parent's permission), and other resources, find out more about the monument.
+Tell counselor what you learned, and explain why the monument is important to this citizens. - 8.
 Name your representatives in the United States Congress.
-Write a letter to your representative in Congress explaining your views on a national issue.
-Show your letter, along with any response you might receive, to your counselor.
+Write a letter to your Congress explaining your views on a national issue.
+Show your letter, along with any response you receive, to your counselor.